PROPERTY OWNERS ASSOCIATION

-Did you know that Milfoil is the single greatest threat to the health of a lake and community property values?
+Did you know that Milfoil is the single greatest threat to the health of a lake and surrounding community property values?

 Tell me more!

 We always post the time, date, locations (and changes to and cancellations) of milfoil sessions to our Facebook Group Page.
 If you have questions, please send a message to the milfoil director - Gene Parker via email: firstname.lastname@example.org.